-MARJA ALMQVUIST
+MARJA ALMQVIST

 Almqvist, who has a degree in textile design from NCAD and was a community development worker for 20 years, has combined these two strands of her life by founding a “community-based textile school”, called The Yarn School.